-Sliders/flipflops – Shared bathrooms can be a nightmare and you never know who you might be living with, so the safe bet is to only go in with your flipflops on.
+Sliders/flipflops – Shared bathrooms can be a nightmare!
+You never know who you might be living with, so the safe bet is to use flipflops.
 Additionally, communal kitchens can get really gross and dirty, so you won’t want to be walking bare-footed on those floors.

 Memory stick – Imagine getting to the last part of your essay for your laptop to break… well that’s what happened to me so back it up on a USB stick!

 Kitchen Scissors – Scissors are always helpful for multiple reasons.

 Sunglasses – Something that you’ll likely forget.